 For Surface Art, sustainability is not an afterthought.
 Our business was founded to be Australian and to help keep the local textile industry alive.
 From the beginning, we have been committed to designing and selling locally, in the community where we live and work.
 In fact, all of our design, and much of the production of our clothing and homewares is completed within 5km of our Leichhardt studio in inner west Sydney.

 Australia ranks number two in the world for textile disposal.
 Some is donated but most goes into landfill, so the materials you use matter.
 For example, polyester can take more than 200 years to decompose.
 We primarily use natural fibres, with the occasional addition of spandex to provide stretch and to help our garments retain their shape.
-We aim to produce quality clothing in enduring designs that people will wear from season to season.
+We also aim to produce quality clothing in enduring designs that people will wear from season to season.
 We are about slow fashion.

 At Surface Art, we believe that everyone should play a part in sustainability and that small things can have a big impact.
 The sustainability landscape in fashion is complex and can be confusing.
 Read on to see how we are endeavouring to do our part.

 Surface Art is committed to reducing our carbon footprint and has been since the beginning.
 One of our guiding principles has been supporting local businesses.
 We carefully consider every collaborator based on how they do business and their proximity - most are family-run businesses.
 We are passionate about using local makers and screen printers, and we have maintained long-term relationships with many of our suppliers.

 You can't get more local than doing things in-house.
 In the Leichhardt studio, we make most of the homewares, cut the fabric for the skirts, and produce our sample ranges.